Distributed Ledger Technology Providers

 - evidence how the firm will meet the 9 regulatory outcomes/principles.

-It is expected that GFSC staff present will include members from the Risk and Innovation team, any individuals required from the Panel of Experts, and any key GFSC decision makers.
+It is expected that GFSC staff present will include members from the DLT team and any key GFSC decision makers.

 The presentation will be an integral part of the authorisations process and will give the applicant an opportunity to demonstrate how they will meet the GFSC’s regulatory outcomes/principles.
 We believe that this approach will help reduce the time taken to understand the business, assess the firm’s compliance with the principles and deliver an overall more effective authorisations process.